Most Common STDs in Teens

 HIV stands for Human Immunodeficiency Virus.
 It is one of the most dangerous STDs and is currently incurable.
 In the United States, almost all HIV infections under the age of 13 are due to vertical transmission, meaning it was acquired before, during, or shortly after birth.1 If you recently tested positive for HIV and don’t know when you were initially exposed, it may be a good idea to test your teen as well.

 Examining the most common STD list can provide important information for preparing the next generation.
-Congenital syphilis, gonorrhea, and chlamydia are all STDs which contribute to a large portion of pediatric cases.
-50% of new STD cases each year occur in individuals aged 15 to 24 years old.2 This number points to the high risk of the teenage age group.
-However, the teenage period isn’t the first time an individual can get an STD.
+Congenital syphilis, gonorrhea, and chlamydia are all STDs that contribute to a large portion of pediatric cases.
+50% of new STD cases each year occur in individuals aged 15 to 24 years old.2 This number points to the high risk of the teenage and young adult age group.
+However, this period isn’t the first time an individual can get an STD.

-Chlamydia is another factor in the STD list which is most likely to affect teen.
+Chlamydia is another factor in the STD list which is most likely to affect teens and young adults.
 If the mother is positive, there is a 50% chance that vertical transmission will occur.3 It’s important to get tested for the most common STDs and STIs when pregnant so that you and your doctor can make a plan to begin treating yourself and protecting your baby.

 Another common problem is pubic lice, which are insects that usually live in the pubic region.
 They can be contracted during sexual intercourse but can also be picked up by coming in contact with fabric or materials in which the pubic lice are living.